jlam55555/c99-compiler/README.md

 - 4/3/21: finishing assignment 3, doing assignment 4
     - implemented abstract declarators and typenames
     - moved C code away from parser.y into main.c
+    - fixed struct declarations that unintentionally behaved like forward declarations
+    - implemented prototype scopes, which automatically promote to function scopes in a function definition
+    - implemented a printing function for statements/blocks
+    - identifiers in expressions now point to their symbol table entries, and throw an error if undeclared

 ---